The History of the Naval War College Foundation

 The original 176 members recognized the unique situation that the NWC faced as an institution of higher education: that instead of deriving its funding from student tuition and private endowments, the NWC was solely dependent on financial support from appropriations made by the United States Congress.
 Driven by a patriotic and philanthropic spirit, the founding members made a commitment to enhance and enrich the educational excellence of the NWC by providing additional financial support.
 Each founding member was asked to contribute at least $1000 to fund a modest endowment to be managed by the Foundation.

-Fifty years later, the NWCF still counts on the patriotic and philanthropic spirit of its members and donors to further the mission of the NWC.
-Today, the Foundation has grown to over 4500 active members and manages an endowment of approximately $40 million thanks to the generosity of people like you.
+More than fifty years later, the NWCF still counts on the patriotic and philanthropic spirit of its members and donors to further the mission of the NWC.
+Today, the Foundation has grown to over 4500 active members with an investment pool of nearly $50 million, thanks to the generosity of people like you.